Keynote Speakers

 Abstract: The AI age is reshaping professional and personal growth, offering unprecedented opportunities and challenges.
 As professionals and technical leaders, we need to develop the ability to use the advancements to improve our efficiency while adapting to the changing environment.
 While AI changes the landscape of jobs and careers it also provides tremendous benefits for self-improvement and growth.
 Learning to navigate our professional and personal lives through these changing times is a very interesting challenge.

-Dr. Yanni Zhong, Advisory Engineer, Siemens Energy
+Dr. Yanni Zhong, IEEE IAS

 Begin with the end in mind – professional and personal development in the wind industry